Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-Exotic pets are a hugely diverse group of animals that range from betta fish to Bengal tigers, therefore It is often erroneously assumed that all exotic (or non-domesticated) cats in captivity pose the same threat to the populace as would a lion or leopard.
-In reality, there are a few small cat species which most people are not even aware exist that make reasonable pets for the right owners.
+Exotic pets are a hugely diverse group of animals that range from betta fish to Bengal tigers.
+Therefore, it is often erroneously assumed that all exotic (or non-domesticated) cats in captivity pose the same threat to the populace as would a lion or leopard.
+In reality, there are a few small cat species that most people don't even know exist that make reasonable pets for the right owners.

 Tigers, lions, and cheetahs often steal the spotlight in wildlife documentaries and zoos, which can become a problem for the unknown small cat species that are in desperate need of public attention due to their threatened statuses in the wild.
-However, nearly all of the smaller to medium sized cats that are sometimes kept as pets in the United States are not of the endangered or threatened status, and given their small size and natural history, they are not an animal that would seek to prey on humans.
+However, nearly all of the smaller to medium-sized cats that are sometimes kept as pets in the United States are not endangered or threatened.
+Given their small size and natural history, they are not animals that would seek to prey on humans.

-For pet owners expecting the behavior of domesticated dogs and cats, exotic cats might seem like 'challenging' animals.
-The differences between owning exotic cats and the typical domesticated cat is much like comparing a sky diver to a golf player.
+For pet owners expecting the behavior of domesticated dogs and cats, exotic cats might seem like challenging animals.
+The differences between owning exotic cats and the typical domesticated cat are much like comparing a skydiver to a golf player.
 However, for more adventurous pet owners, with the right income, living situation, and permits (or laws not regulating the ownership of the animal), they can be exceptionally rewarding.
-Electing to care for animals like these is life changing and it is not a decision to be taken lightly.
+Electing to care for animals like these is life-changing, and it is not a decision to be taken lightly.

 For those considering an exotic cat as a pet, make sure you do ample research.
 As a general rule, know that exotic cats: